Basic Data Types

 Streams in KurrentDB have stream identifiers that can be classified as user defined and system defined.

-are reserved for the system, for instance $settings
+In KurrentDB streams prefixed with $ are reserved for the system, for instance $settings.

 Furthermore, KurrentDB also has a concept of metadata streams for streams.
 Metadata streams for system streams are prefixed